Mini Grants provide assistance to schools, PTAs, and community groups to support education and encouragement for walking and bicycling to school.

 Funds can be used for a variety of programs, including (but not limited to):

-Click here to download a program brochure.
-In January 2013, SDOT awarded 29 Mini Grants to schools and community organizations serving public and private schools throughout Seattle.
-To see the latest round of Mini Grant awards, click here.
+In Fall of 2014, SDOT awarded 19 Mini Grants to schools and community organizations serving public and private schools throughout Seattle.
+To see these Mini Grant awards, click here.

-Grant recipients must submit an end of year summary, including photos, of how funds were used.
-The summary report is due December 31, 2014.
-Recipients will not be eligible to apply again for a Mini Grant if an end of year report is not submitted.
+Grant recipients must submit an end of year summary of how funds were used.
+Recipients are not eligible to apply again until an end of year report is submitted.
 The summary report should include the following:

 Click here to download an example summary report.